New Physics in $b \to s \mu \mu$: FCC-hh or a Muon Collider?: Conclusions

 The interest in leptoquark models at the TeV scale and their phenomenology has received a boost since the appearance of the flavour anomalies.
 Leptoquarks are also motivated by the hinted quark-lepton unification.
 In this paper, we study both scalar (Section~\ref{sec:LQscalar}) and vector (Section~\ref{sec:LQvector}) leptoquarks, with couplings only to the second generation lepton doublet.
 In both cases, we consider two possible flavour structures for the couplings to quarks: $i)$ one dictated by an exact $U(2)_Q$ flavour symmetry and $ii)$ a minimal scenario required to address the $b s \mu \mu$ anomalies.
-The main results are summarised in Figs.~\ref{fig:S3_bounds_bmu} and \ref{fig:S3_bounds} for the scalar, and Figs.~\ref{fig:U1_bounds_bmu} and \ref{fig:U1_bounds} for the vector, with similar conclusions.
+The main results are given in Figs.~\ref{fig:S3_bounds_bmu} and \ref{fig:S3_bounds} for the scalar, and Figs.~\ref{fig:U1_bounds_bmu} and \ref{fig:U1_bounds} for the vector, with similar conclusions.
+Moreover, Fig.~\ref{fig:model_comparison} offers again a simplified overview of the results for a choice of coupling $\lambda_{b\mu} = 1$.
 Both MuC3 and FCC-hh have the potential to cover large portions of the parameter space, with similar sensitivity on the leptoquark coupling while the FCC-hh has a much better prospect for on-shell leptoquark discovery via pair-production.
 The sensitivity at the MuC3 indeed comes almost completely from off-shell effects in the di-jet final state.
 This aspect is improved at the MuC10 (and even more so at the MuC14).
 Indeed, among the colliders considered here, a 10 TeV (or higher) MuC is the only one that can cover (with a 5$\sigma$ discovery prospect) the whole parameter space viable for addressing the $bs\mu\mu$ anomalies with leptoquarks.